jonh99/CortenForge/docs/contributor_book/src/intro.md

 # Introduction

-This book is for contributors to the Pipelinea substrate.
+This book is for contributors to the ForgeLoop substrate.
 It covers the architecture, core crates, hooks/extension points, app patterns, tools, testing, and migration/roadmap.

 Build this book:
 ```bash